maitys0225/ai-data-architecture/scripts/project.md

 # Layout

- **domain-first** layout with clear ownership, consistent templates, and zero “random folders.”
-Here’s a **scalable, collaboration-friendly** structure you can adopt right away.
+ **domain-first** layout with clear ownership, consistent templates, and zero "random folders."
+Here's a **scalable, collaboration-friendly** structure you can adopt right away.

 # Design principles